TongLi97/SurVizor/README.md

 <h2 id="Installation">Installation</h2>
 First, you need to create a virtual environment for Survizor, and then install related dependencies.
-Please refer to [requirements.txt](/requirements.txt) for more detailed tools and versions.
+Please refer to "requirements.txt" for more detailed tools and versions.

 ```shell
 conda create -n SurVizorEnv python=3.8